sg4e/FMArchipelagoTracker/README.md

     - For Windows, use `run_windows.bat`
     - For Linux and macOS, use `run_linux_macos.sh`

+## Versioning

+This project uses the following versioning scheme on releases: `v[major].[minor].[patch]`, for example: `v1.2.4`.

+The major version indicates compatibility with the [Forbidden Memories Archipelago `apworld` file](https://github.com/sg4e/Archipelago/releases), such that a major version of the tracker shall be compatible with the same major version of the `apworld`, irrespective of the minor version and patch version.

+The minor version is incremented when a new feature or new functionality is added to the tracker.

+The patch version in incremented when the release is only a bugfix.

 ## Copyright

 Copyright 2024 sg4e.
 Licensed under the [MIT License](LICENSE.txt).